OpenConextApps/php-voot-provider/README.md

     $ sudo setsebool -P httpd_can_connect_ldap=on

+# Apache
+Also make sure Apache can read and process the `.htaccess` file by giving it the appropriate permissions on the (in this case) `/var/www/html/voot`
+directory:

+    AllowOverride FileInfo

 # Configuration
 In the configuration file `config/voot.ini` various aspects can be configured.
 To configure the SAML integration, make sure the following settings are